rkolovanov/honkai-daily-bot/README.md

 Challenged to do is set in `__main__.py` file.

-Maybe this clicker won't work on your screen resolution.
-I'm using 3440x1440.
+Maybe this clicker won't work on your screen resolution or language.
+I'm using 3440x1440 and Russian language.
+If the clicker does not work at your resolution, or you have a language other than Russian in the game, then you need to roughly reshoot the screenshots of the buttons in the images folder.